 Concrete tiles are similar to clay.
 They weigh a considerable amount, are impressively durable, and can withstand intense weather conditions, rot, fire, and insects.
 Homeowners with a concrete roofing system will not replace it for at least 50 to 100 years or more.

 Slate shingles are one of the most durable, long-lasting roofing materials available.

 Slate is a natural stone resource that can withstand extreme weather conditions exceptionally well.
 This attribute makes them a terrific choice for homeowners who don’t want to replace their roofing system while they own the house.
 However, slate shingles are extremely heavy, which might not be the best option for every home.

 Homes with slate stone shingles or slabs will only need to worry about a replacement once 100 years or more have passed.
 Even in locations with typical adverse weather, slate is durable enough to stand up for a century at least.

 So, How Often Should Roofs Be Replaced?

 Homeowners should plan to replace their roofing system before it begins to cause problems like rotting, mold, mildew, or leaks.
-Knowing how long each roofing material lasts can indicate these approximate timelines, which can help you budget for a roof replacement when necessary.
+Knowing how often should roofs be replaced and understanding the lifespan of each roofing material can help you budget for a timely roof replacement when necessary.